apalessandro/N-bit-universe/README.md

 ## Overview

-This project implements **any elementary cellular automaton** (rules 0-255) as finite, deterministic universes where:
+This project implements **any deterministic rule** on N-bit states as finite universes where:

-- States are N-bit binary strings with periodic boundary conditions
+- States are N-bit binary strings
 - Evolution is synchronous and deterministic
-- Multiple rule choices enable exploration of different dynamical behaviors
+- Rules are specified as mappings from each microstate to its image
 - The system can be analyzed at both microscopic (individual bits) and macroscopic (coarse-grained) levels

 ## Features

 ### Core Dynamics

-- **Universal Rule Support**: Any elementary CA rule from 0 to 255 using Wolfram's encoding
+- **General Rule Support**: Any deterministic rule specified as space-separated integers representing the mapping from each microstate to its image (e.g., "2 3 0 1" for N=2)
 - **Synchronous Evolution**: Deterministic cellular automaton updates with periodic boundaries
 - **Trajectory Generation**: Track system evolution over time
 - **Permutation Analysis**: View the state space as a permutation group with cycle decomposition